Stacie Lynn Renna: Theatre

 Renna has appeared in 42 professional theater productions, including Broadway and regional theater productions.
 Her background in theatre includes appearing in Shakespeare's "Much Ado About Nothing", in which she portrayed Margaret, George Street Playhouse, The Kennedy Center, and Arden Theatre Company in Philadelphia, to name a few.
 She also appeared on Broadway in Tennessee Williams' "The Case of the Crushed Petunias", in the role of Dorothy Simple, and in "Reefer Madness" at the Manhattan Class Theatre Company, and in George Bernard Shaw's "Arms and the Man", in which she portrayed Raina. with The Pennsylvania Shakespeare Festival (as well as "Twelfth Night" and "Macbeth" as one of the three Witches.)

-Renna has appeared in contemporary productions, including "Company" as April, "Little of Horrors" as Audrey, Adelaide in "Guys and Dolls" (winning an Irene Ryan Award), Bonnie in "Anything Goes", Abigail in "The Crucible", and in Moss Hart and George Kaufman's "Once in a Lifetime" and "Guys and Dolls".
+Renna has appeared in contemporary productions, including "Company" as April, "Little Shop of Horrors" as Audrey, Adelaide in "Guys and Dolls" (winning an Irene Ryan Award), Bonnie in "Anything Goes", Abigail in "The Crucible", and in Moss Hart and George Kaufman's "Once in a Lifetime" and "Guys and Dolls".